manne2400/Modbus_Tester_Emulator/README.md

 - Define custom tags with names, data types, byte order, scaling, and units
 - Supports: UINT16, INT16, UINT32, INT32 (DINT), FLOAT32, BOOL
 - Tags must match the session's function code (address_type)

+**Device Templates & Tag Library:**
+- Go to **Session → Device Templates...** to manage template library
+- **Save tags as template:** In tag management dialog, click "Save tags as template..." to create a reusable template
+- **Load from template:** In tag management dialog, click "Load from template..." to quickly apply standard tag sets
+- **Import/Export:** Import CSV/Excel files with register overviews or export templates for use in other systems
+- Templates are perfect for standard equipment (VAV boxes, pumps, VFDs, ventilation units, etc.)

+**Frame/Trace Analyzer:**
+- Go to **View → Frame Analyzer...** to open the analyzer
+- View all Modbus communication frames in a table with:
+  - Timestamp, direction (TX/RX), slave ID, function code, address range, result, response time
+- Click on a frame to see detailed information:
+  - Raw hex data, decoded info, error descriptions
+- **Statistics tab:** View aggregated statistics (total requests, timeouts per slave, average response times)
+- **Diagnostics tab:** See automatic findings (e.g., "Many timeouts on Slave 3 - check cable/ID/baudrate")
+- Use filters to focus on specific issues (errors only, specific slave ID, function code, etc.)

+**Snapshots & Compare:**
+- Go to **Snapshots → Take Snapshot...** to capture current state
+- Choose scope: Current session or all sessions
+- Add a name and optional note for the snapshot
+- Go to **Snapshots → Manage Snapshots...** to:
+  - View all snapshots with details
+  - Compare two snapshots (select 2 snapshots with Ctrl+click, then click "Compare...")
+  - Export snapshots or comparisons to CSV
+  - Delete snapshots
+- **Compare view:** See side-by-side comparison with:
+  - Changed values highlighted
+  - Numeric differences and percentages
+  - Filter to show only changed values
+  - Export diff to CSV for documentation

 **User Interface:**
 - Dark theme for reduced eye strain